pivotal-cf/docs-pks/monitor-etcd.hbs.md

 1. Create a configuration file for your output plugin.
 See [Create a Configuration File](#toml) below.
-1. Configure Telegraf in the Tanzu Kubernetes Grid Integrated Edition tile.
+1. Configure Telegraf in the {{  vars.product }} tile.
 See [Configure Telegraf in the Tile](#connect) below.

 ### <a id="toml"></a> Create a Configuration File

 To connect a monitoring service to TKGI, you must create a configuration file for the service.
 The configuration file is written in a TOML format and consists of key-value pairs.
-After you create your configuration file, you can enter the file into the Tanzu Kubernetes Grid Integrated Edition tile to connect the service.
+After you create your configuration file, you can enter the file into the {{  vars.product }} tile to connect the service.

 To create a configuration file for your monitoring service: